 - No comments

 It’s that time of year again!
-The nights are getting cooler and the leaves have already started to change color.
+The nights are cooler and the leaves have changed color.
 Before freezing temperatures arrive, make sure your boat is properly stored for the winter.
 Boats that are properly stored ashore and winterized are most likely to hit the water without damage come spring.
 Of course, every boat is different and may require additional or different winterization tasks but here are some general tips to help you properly prepare your boat for the winter:

 - Flush the cooling system with fresh water and run anti-freeze through it